dwinchell/appset-example/README.md

 Both applications should show a status of "Healthy".
 They might show a status of "Progressing" for up to one minute while they deploy.

-10. Switch to the `oc` context for Spoke1 for the remaining commands.
+10. Switch to the `spoke1` context for Spoke1 for the remaining commands.
+This will cause oc commands to execute on the Spoke1 cluster.
+The use-context command is repeated below for clarity, but it is only necessary to enter it once each time you switch clusters.
 ```
 oc config use-context spoke1
 ```